Create a Cubist Self-Portrait

 - Now it's time for your child to create a pencil drawn self-portrait.
 This can be a close up of just the face, neck, and shoulders or a full length portrait.

-- Have your child color in the pencil self-portrait.
-Crayons or makers may be used.
+- Have your child color in the pencil self-portrait with crayons or makers.
 For added fun, try oil pastels.
-These soft crayons can help your child to further explore color and art.
+Using these soft, crayons-like utencils is a great way to introduce your child to different artistic tools.

 - After the self-portrait is finished, have your child cut the drawing into pieces that form geometric shapes.
 Make sure that the pieces are not too small.

-- Have your child rearrange and reassemble the cut-out shapes of his portrait using glue on a blank sheet of construction paper.
+- Have your child rearrange and reassemble the cut-out shapes of his portrait.
+Then, have him glue them down on a blank sheet of construction paper.
 He should rearrange them in a way that makes a completely new abstract portrait.
 Let his imagination run wild!
-There are no limits to the ways in which he can make his composition.
+There are no limits to the ways in which he styles his composition.

 - Enjoy your child’s abstract cubist collage!

 Try extending this project by asking your child to create several self-portrait collages.
-Each artwork can be varied by altering the facial gestures and emotion, and even colors.
+Each work of art can be varied by altering the facial gestures, their arrangement, and even the colors used.
 Ask your child to choose colors that connect with the emotion in the drawing.
 For example, a sad picture may be blue while a happy portrait could be bright yellow.